DragonQLF/WorldMeds/README.md

 ## Contributors

-This project is maintained by WorldMeds.
+This project is being maintained by WorldMeds.